aprilJade/april-paint/README.md

 # april paint
 This is my first front-end project.
 Draw something and save it if you want.
+This paint application is an arrangement of [Nomad Coder's PaintJs lecture](https://nomadcoders.co/javascript-for-beginners-2/lobby).

 ## How to draw
 1. Clone this repository.